disulfidebond/QC_Workflow/README.md

 # Second Step: Check Sizes of Fastq Files

 There are two ways to check the file sizes.
 The codeblock Step 2A below is the default, and allows you to import a CSV file with file sizes.
 This file must be contain two comma-separated columns, with the headers `Size_in_GB,FileName`.
+Alternatively, you can use the bash script `generateSizeFile.sh` to generate a CSV file size list, and enter this in the first block the `fqSizeList` variable.

 ```{r}
 # Step 2A: import CSV file of file sizes